Male Mental Health

 Regardless of whether you already have a regular GP or are picking a new GP – do your bit to help them to help you.

-If I was to give three tips to people seeking help from their GP I’d suggest:
+Three tips we would give to people seeking help from their GP would be:

 1. When making an appointment, let the administration staff know that it’s a mental health appointment or ask in advance for a longer appointment;